Alleged "Maniac Murder Cult" leader accused of planning to poison children in NYC

 An undercover law enforcement employee contacted Chkhikvishvili via one of these platforms and claimed to be a prospective recruit for the extremist group.

-Beginning around November 2023, Chkhikvishvili allegedly asked the undercover employee to commit acts of mass violence, such as bombings and arsons, targeting racial minorities and Jewish individuals, and provided detailed plans and instructions on how to make bombs and Molotov cocktails.
+Beginning around November 2023, Chkhikvishvili allegedly asked the undercover employee to commit acts of mass violence, such as bombings and arsons, targeting racial minorities and Jewish people, and provided detailed plans and instructions on how to make bombs and Molotov cocktails, the U.S. Attorney's Office said.

 Georgian national planned New Year's Eve attack in NYC